MdIftiabMahmudNabil/people-tracking-visualization/README.md

 - **OUT:** If a person’s center moves upward across the OUT (lower) line and wasn’t counted before, OUT increases by 1

 **Lines:**
-- Defined using pixel coordinates, determined by annotating on a frame or via [PolygonZone](https://polygonzone.roboflow.com/)
+- Defined using pixel coordinates, determined by annotating on a frame  via [PolygonZone](https://polygonzone.roboflow.com/)

 **Heatmap:**
 - Accumulates detection centers for all tracked people, visualizes as a colored overlay (hotter = more presence/activity)